phylaxsystems/assertion-examples/assertions/assertions_book/previous_hacks/euler-finance-donation-hack.md

 }
 ```

-This assertion ensures that you don't have more debt than collateral after the transaction.
+This assertion ensures that users don't have more debt than collateral after the transaction.